fresh-joey/100-days-of-devops-by-kodekloud/day1.md

-# The task is to create a user named rose with a non interactive shell
+# The task is to create a user named rose with a non-interactive shell

-# Solution
+## Solution

 ```shell
 sudo useradd -s rose /sbin/nologin